pavankumarka/4k_SRAM_AI-Assisted-Analog-Mixed-signal-and-FPGA-internship-Cohort-1_2/week2and3/week3.md

-Excellent.
-We are now officially entering **Week 3**.

 From here onward, we leave the **6T SRAM bitcell** and move into the **peripheral circuits**.
 This is exactly how SRAM is developed in industry: the bitcell is designed and characterized first, then the peripheral circuits are built around it.

-For your assignment, this chapter satisfies the requirement to understand **bitline behaviour**, which was explicitly mentioned in the original Week 2 & 3 objective.
+This chapter satisfies the requirement to understand **bitline behaviour**, which was explicitly mentioned in the original Week 2 & 3 objective.

 ---